Patrick Carpentier

-Patrick Carpentier (born August 13, 1971) is a retired Canadian professional auto racing driver.
+Patrick Carpentier (born August 13, 1971) is a Canadian former professional auto racing driver.
 In the Champ Car World Series and the IndyCar Series, he achieved five wins and 24 podiums, as well as two third place championship finishes in 2002 and 2004.
 The long-time Champ Car driver switched to the IndyCar Series in 2005, and moved on to Grand Am Road Racing in 2007.
 After a few NASCAR races in 2007, he moved full-time into the series in 2008.
 Since 2009, he has only had part-time drives, so became a contractor and renovator in Montreal, trading in real estate in Las Vegas, as well as being a color commentator for television coverage of various racing series.
 He last competed part-time in the NASCAR Sprint Cup Series, driving the No. 32 Ford Fusion for Go FAS Racing.
 Carpentier is now the president of a home construction firm in Quebec.

 Toyota Atlantic years

-Patrick Carpentier started into Formula Ford 2000 Canada, before moving up to Player's Toyota Atlantic Championship in 1992.
+Carpentier started into Formula Ford 2000 Canada, before moving up to Player's Toyota Atlantic Championship in 1992.
 He joined Lynx Racing in 1995, whereby he won his first-ever race for the team around the streets of Bicentennial Park (Miami).
 He won again on the Nazareth Speedway oval, however the remainder of the season was marked by a variety of mechanical problems.

 1996 was a whole different story.
-During the course of the Player's Toyota Atlantic Championship, he would shatter every record in the 25-year history of the championship, including nine wins out of 12 races – eight of them in a row, from pole position.
-He rewrote the record book for this series, setting a new record for the most consecutive wins(8), most wins in a season (9), also most consecutive wins from pole (8), most laps led in a season and most accumulated points in a season (239pts).
+During the course of the Player's Toyota Atlantic Championship, he would shatter every record in the 25-year history of the championship, including nine wins out of twelve races – eight of them in a row, from pole position.
+He rewrote the record book for this series, setting a new record for the most consecutive wins(8), most wins in a season (9), also most consecutive wins from pole (eight), most laps led in a season and most accumulated points in a season (239).
 This included a flag-to-flag victory at the Grand Prix Molson du Canada meeting.
 After shattering Gilles Villeneuve's long standing records, his 1996 Atlantic season propelled him to the major league Indycar series.